 If a roaster labels their coffee with “100% Arabica Coffee”, it’s likely that they don’t have much information available about the coffee and that its source could be questionable.
 While it’s true that only Arabica coffee is considered ‘Specialty grade’, any good roaster wouldn’t even think of using Robusta, so marketing that it’s “100% Arabica” tells you that you might want to look elsewhere.

 You want to look for a roast date listed on the bag, which should ideally be within the last few weeks.
 We recommend brewing within 2 – 3 weeks of being roasted to get the most flavor out of the coffee.
-This is a great indicator that the coffee will be flavorful and that the roaster cares about the quality of their product.
+This is a great indicator that the specialty coffee will be flavorful and that the roaster cares about the quality of their product.

 If a roaster includes a “Best by” date, the coffee might not be as fresh as it should be.
 “Best by” dates are fine if accompanied by a roast date, but without a roast date, you can assume that the coffee is months old and has likely been stale for a long time.
 Yuck!